Best high interest rate savings accounts in Australia

 Self-managed super fund (SMSF) savings accounts

-Those with a self-managed super fund (SMSF) may be able to utilise a specific SMSF savings account in order to grow their SMSF balance.
-SMSFs and SMSF savings accounts can be subject to certain superannuation restrictions though.
-There are also SMSF specific term deposits available as well.
+Those with a self-managed super fund (SMSF) may be able to utilise a specific SMSF savings account in order to grow their retirement balance.
+SMSFs and SMSF savings accounts can be subject to certain superannuation restrictions.
+There are SMSF specific term deposits available as well.

 How many savings accounts can I have?

-- The best high interest savings accounts on Canstar’s database
+- The best high interest savings accounts in September 2025

-- Highest savings interest rates with some strings attached
+- High interest savings accounts with some strings attached

 - What is a high interest savings account?